 In addition to filing Form 8300 with the IRS, companies need to furnish a written statement to each person whose name is required to be included in the Form 8300 by January 31 of the year following the transaction.
 This statement must include the name, address, contact person, and telephone number of the business filing Form 8300, the aggregate amount of reportable cash the business was required to report to the IRS from the person receiving the statement, and that the business provided this information to the IRS.

 Meeting the proper filing requirement and the requirement to furnish a written statement to each person named on the Form 8300 is very important, because there are potential civil and criminal penalties for failure to file Form 8300.
-Penalties for violation of the Form 8300 filing and furnishing requirements have been increased by the Small Business Jobs and Credit Act of 2010.
-Increased penalties apply to Forms 8300 and related notices requiring filing or furnishing on or after Jan.
-1, 2011.
+Penalties for violation of the Form 8300 filing and furnishing requirements have been increased by the Trade Preferences Extension Act of 2015.
+Increased penalties apply to Forms 8300 and related notices requiring filing or furnishing after December 31, 2015.
 See Form 8300 Penalties Increase for more information.